web-infra-dev/rspack-website/docs/en/misc/roadmap.md

 ### Lazy Compilation support

 Although Rspack currently has good performance, there is still a lot of room to improve performance for projects with a large number of pages, and Lazy Compilation is a good way to improve performance.

+### Persisten Cache Support

+Persisten Cache can significantly optimize the performance of a project's warm compilation.
+Even though Rspack is currently able to achieve good performance on most projects, Persisten Cache can still provide a significant performance boost on some very large projects, and we plan to support this feature in the future.